-If it feels like the blog has been focusing a bit more on my picture-making recently, well, it has.
-That’s due in part to me simply having so much fun putting together those Pictogags.
-But this entry is due to me going through files to get old articles entered on my current computer and eventually archived up on the Interwebs, files amongst which I’m also finding old sketches and cartoons.
+well, it has.
+That’s due in part to me simply having so much fun putting together those Game of Thrones gags.
+But this entry is due to me going through files to get old articles entered for digital storage and eventually archived up on the Interwebs, files amongst which I’m also finding old sketches and cartoons.

-Mike pitched me an idea for what if I recall right was a month devoted to either writing about inter-company crossovers or producing intra-K-a collaborations, if not both, around the time that the big-deal DC versus Marvel thing was happening.
-Mike was an admirer of Fantastic Four member Ben Grimm, alias The Thing, created by Stan Lee & Jack Kirby; the character’s motto “It’s Clobberin’ Time!” was at least one of his 'zine titles.
-He also appropriated a version of Steve Ditko’s absolutist hero Mr. A as Mr. K-a for his contributions (which I'm sorry to say is a reference that if you don’t get you'll have to research on your own, because this post is a fun trip but taking way too long).
+Mike pitched me an idea for what I recall was a month devoted to either writing about inter-company crossovers or producing intra-K-a collaborations, if not both, around the time that the big-deal DC vs. Marvel event was happening.
+Mike was an admirer of Stan Lee & Jack Kirby’s ever-lovin’ blue-eyed Thing, alias Ben Grimm, of the Fantastic Four; the character’s motto “It’s Clobberin’ Time!” was at least one of Mike’s ’zine titles.
+He also appropriated a version of Steve Ditko’s absolutist hero Mr. A as Mr. K-a for his contributions (which is a reference that if you don’t get you’re invited to research on your own).
 Mike presented me with both the cover that he wanted me to copy and the cover copy — what The Thing, in place of Jimmy Olsen, would be saying plus a torrent of strident text to stuff into Mr. K-a’s mouth.
-I surprised Mike by drawing me and him as the institution’s security guard and doctor, respectively.
+I surprised Mike by drawing us in as the institution’s security guard and doctor, respectively.

 Here’s a larger version of the art so that you can better read what is there.

 Cover to Superman’s Pal, Jimmy Olsen #102 © 1967 DC Comics.
 Mock-cover concept and most text